Post-Assad Syria would drop special Iran ties

 "As our relations with Iran change, so too will our relationship with Hezbollah.
 Hezbollah after the fall of the Syrian regime will not be the same.
 Lebanon should not be used as it was used in the Assad era as an arena to settle political scores," Ghalioun told the paper.

 Ghalioun did not go into likely relations with the Palestinian Islamist group Hamas.
-He said the Council had links to the Palestine Liberation Organization, of which Hamas is not currently a member.
+He said the Council had links to the Palestine Liberation Organisation, of which Hamas is not currently a member.

 Regional sources told Reuters on Friday that the Iranian-backed Palestinian movement is quietly reducing its presence in its long-term Damascus headquarters as Assad's future looks uncertain.